NuggoDEV/CountersPlus/README.md

 	void AddCustomCounter(){
 		CustomCounter counter = new CustomCounter {
-			SectionName = "testCounter", //Used as an identifier.
+			SectionName = "testCounter", //Used as an identifier in the Counters+ config file.
 Don't plan on changing this.
-			Name = "Test", //Display name that will appear in the SettingsUI.
+			Name = "Test", //Display name that will appear in the Counters+ settings list.
 			Mod = this, //IPA Plugin.
-Will show up in Credits in the SettingsUI.
+Will show up in Credits in the Counters+ settings  list.
 			Counter = "testCounterGameObject", //Name of the GameObject that holds your Counter component.
 Used to hook into the Counters+ system.
 		};
 		CustomCounterCreator.CreateCustomCounter(counter);